petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`

 !!! important
-   This feature is currently behind a release feature flag (LPS-174455).
+   Currently, this feature is behind a release feature flag (LPS-174455).
 Read [Release Feature Flags](../../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

-When creating object entries with [attachment fields](../../creating-and-managing-objects/fields/attachment-fields.md) through the REST API, you can generally upload files from your computer or use files uploaded to the [Documents and Media](../../../../content-authoring-and-management/documents-and-media.md) application.
+When creating object entries with [attachment fields](../../creating-and-managing-objects/fields/attachment-fields.md) through APIs, you can generally upload files from your computer or use files uploaded to the [Documents and Media](../../../../content-authoring-and-management/documents-and-media.md) application.
 Both scenarios require multiple steps.

-You can either upload the document and provide its ID or external reference code (ERC) when posting the object entry via REST API, or you can post the object entry via REST API and attach the file to it later through the UI.
+You can either upload the document and provide its ID or external reference code (ERC) when posting the object entry via API, or you can post the object entry via API and attach the file to it later through the UI.

-Alternatively, you can post object entries with attachments in one step by making a POST request and including the Base64-encoded file in the request body.
+Alternatively, you can post object entries with attachments in one step by making a POST request and including a Base64-encoded file in the request body.

 Before proceeding, [set up](#setting-up-a-liferay-instance) a new Liferay DXP/Portal 7.4 instance and [prepare](#preparing-the-sample-code) the provided tutorial code.